 But, who are these advisors?
-Which professionals can best guide you through your business’s start-up phase and keep you rooted throughout your business’s life?
+Which professionals can best guide you through your business’ start-up phase and keep you rooted throughout the life of your business?

 I often hear aspiring entrepreneurs tell me, “I can’t afford this.
-I don’t have the money to pay for help.
 My family or friends can help me for free.”
 This misconception is one of the main reasons so many start-ups struggle or fail.
 If you want your business to compete against the best-of-the-best in your marketplace, you need to build a dream team of professional advisors who know how to make that happen.
-If you find team members whose skill sets and personalities balance each of the others’, then your business could achieve ten times more than those with the “wrong” team members or with no team members at all.
+If you find team members whose skill sets and personalities balance each of the others, then your business could achieve ten times more than those with the “wrong” team members or with no team members at all.

 To find the right team members, make sure candidates demonstrate the following qualities:

 The team and what’s best for your business must take precedence over individual goals and egos.
 Successful teams are motivated and engaged.
-They aim for the business’s success rather than their own.
+They strive for the business’ success rather than their own.